Dr. Ann Burchell

 St. Michael’s Hospital

 View BioDoxycycline is a commonly used and widely accepted antibiotic for acne treatment and malaria prophylaxis.
-Three small studies have indicated that doxycycline may also be beneficial in preventing bacterial STIs, and could be used as STI pre-exposure prophylaxis (PrEP) or post-exposure prophylaxis (PEP).
+Four small studies have indicated that doxycycline may also be beneficial in preventing bacterial STIs, and could be used as STI pre-exposure prophylaxis (PrEP) or post-exposure prophylaxis (PEP).
 However, definitive data about the acceptability, safety, and efficacy of doxycycline use for STI prevention is needed.

 CTN 329 is the first methodologically rigorous randomized controlled trial investigating the use of doxycycline in the prevention of bacterial STIs (syphilis, gonorrhea, or chlamydia) among gay, bisexual, and other men who have sex with men (gbMSM) and transgender women.